 New drawings (i.e., new figures as opposed to formal drawings of existing figures) are almost always considered new subject matter.
 When it comes to the written description, there may be some flexibility to add some textual language that would not be considered new matter.
 For example, clarifying a feature that is already illustrated in an existing drawing might not be new matter.
 Clarifications of other previously disclosed features might possibly be allowed in the parent application.

-For example, suppose you filed a patent application that disclosed a fairly straightforward mechanical structure, such as a tube.
+Suppose, for example, you filed a patent application that disclosed a fairly straightforward mechanical structure such as a tube.
 You assumed that it was common sense that a tube had to be hollow, so you never explicitly used the term “hollow” to refer to the absence of material in a tube.
-You are then confronted with an Office Action where prior art is being applied that shows solid structures which the examiner is interpreting as tubes.
+You receive an Office Action where the cited prior art shows solid structures interpreted as tubes by the examiner.

 So you now want to go back to your description and add negative descriptions (i.e., what the structure is not) so that you can claim negative limitations.
 In such circumstances, it may worthwhile to consider a straight continuation application which may add some clarifying language to the detailed description without adding new subject matter.
 This is a tricky issue that would warrant discussion with your patent practitioner.